genotrance/px/README.md

   --password
   Collect and save password to default keyring.
-Username needs to be provided via --username or already specified in the config file
+Username needs to be provided via --username, PX_USERNAME or in the config file.
+  As an alternative, Px can also load credentials from the environment variable `PX_PASSWORD` or a dotenv file.

   --test=URL
   Test Px as configured with the URL specified.
 This can be used to confirm that